matter-labs/zksync/docs/architecture.md

     - `/storage`: An encapsulated database interface.
     - `/types`: zkSync network operations, transactions and common types.
     - `/utils`: Miscellaneous helpers for zkSync crates.
-    - `/vlog`: An utility library for verbose logging.
+    - `/vlog`: A utility library for verbose logging.
   - `/tests`: Testing infrastructure for zkSync network.
     - `/loadnext`: An application for highload testing of zkSync server.
     - `/test_account`: A representation of zkSync account which can be used for tests.